twhiston/tw.gl.repl/README.md

 One of the ways to extend the repl further is to attach or preload your own functions so you can tie them to a key in the config.
-To make this easier the package tries to load a file called `user-repl.js`, max should load this up fine if it's in your path.
+To make this easier the package tries to load a file called `user-repl.js`, max should load this fine if it's in your patch folder.
 Inside it you have access to `i.glRender` and `i.repl`, you also have access to a Dict of `replkeys.json` in `sKeys`.
 Which will be stringified and passed into the repl on `init()`